kauri-io/Content/ZeppelinOS/Intro.md

     Although as per the [whitepaper](https://zeppelinos.org/zeppelin_os_whitepaper.pdf), it sounds as though ZeppelinOS will be receiving its own separate version of a kernel sometime in the near future.

   - **Development Tools**: A set of tools that will make development and maintenance hassle-free.
-Some examples include:
+Examples include:

     - Attack Management system: To deal with emergency attacks.
 This will allow the user to perform actions such as pause, revert to the previous states, or fork the contract.

-    - Upgrade Management: Allow upgrade-ability of your smart contract to implement things such as the progressive deployment of features, security patch maintenance, and updating in general.
+    - Upgrade Management: Manage progressive deployment of features, security patch maintenance, and updating.

   - **Interaction**: Various utilities to enhance inter-contract communications and networking.

     - Scheduling: Will allow you to interfere with the execution time of your contract.
-An example would be enabling your contract to perform asynchronous execution on a function so that anyone can pay the gas cost rather than one specific person.
+An example would be enabling your contract to perform asynchronous execution on a function so that anyone can pay the gas cost instead of one specific person.

     - Marketplace: A hub where users can browse and sell services.
-Hence it is a market place for contracts.
+Hence it's a market place for contracts.
 Submissions to the marketplace will be reviewed to ensure high quality and best security practices.

     - Blockchain Information Provider: This feature will allow you to have access to information such as current ETH price, gas price, transaction pool size, average mining block times, and more.